Gut Health in Small Ruminants

 How can I manage my herd’s gut health?

-In order to begin properly managing your herd’s gut health, it helps to begin monitoring and tracking your data.
-Once you conduct a health check on the present situation at your facility, you can then begin taking steps to improve the digestive health of your animals.
+In order to properly manage your herd’s gut health, it helps to begin monitoring and tracking your data.
+Once you have conducted a health check on the current conditions at your facility, you can then begin taking steps to improve the digestive health of your animals.

 Why is gut health important?

 Gut health is the foundation of performance and profitability.
-Scientists believe that 90% of diseases can be traced back to gut health and the microbiome.
-The establishment of the microbiome in young animals has a lifelong impact.
+Scientists believe that 90% of all diseases can be traced back to gut health and the microbiome.
+Establishing a healthy microbiome in young animals has a lifelong impact.
 Holistic nutrition and management practices provide the most optimal approach to understanding and managing your animals’ health and performance and, in turn, your business.

-Major challenges that impact gut health in small ruminants
+Major challenges that impact gut health in small ruminant animals

 Signs of poor gut health in small ruminants